tripledio/tripledio.github.io/_posts/2019-08-08-communication-as-a-skill.md

 title: "Communication as a Skill"
 author: guido
 tags: mob programming, communication
-excerpt: Solving technical issues is hard.
+excerpt: Developing software, solving technical issues is hard.
 But so is communication efficiently and productively.
-Productive discussions isn’t something that happens automatically.
-How can we get better at it?
+Having productive discussions isn’t something that happens automatically.
+And they play a big role in the way how the software will be designed.
+Conway's law taught us the correlation between software design and people interaction.
+So it is important that we recognize communication as a skill that we need tp master.
+Turns out there are quit a things to be learned from Mob Programming.
 hideLogo: true
 spotlight:
   imgDir: /img/posts/communication